-- The first is "Effective Advocacy for School Leaders: Nine Steps to Effective Advocate for Public Schools" (pdf).
+- “Effective Advocacy for School Leaders: Nine Steps to Effective Advocate for Public Schools” Guide (pdf).
 This resource is full of information to help you learn about advocacy at different levels of government, keeping your community engaged and contacting legislators.

-- The second is an "Advocacy Toolkit 2012" (pdf) based on the "Nine Steps."
+- “Advocacy Toolkit” (pdf) based on the “Nine Steps.”
 This toolkit and accompanying plan template (word doc) is designed to be used with any size group as a step-by-step process to creating an advocacy plan for your community.
-Use it as a board, with site councils, with community groups, with PTOs or PTAs, with students' any group who has something to say!
+Use it as a board, with site councils, with community groups, with PTOs or PTAs, with students’ any group who has something to say!

-- The third resource is an excel data base that will provide you with a way to quickly create a data-sheet about your district.
-We suggest you use this with "Step 2" in the "Advocacy Toolkit" as you prepare to tell your school's story to your community and legislators.
+- Excel data base provides a way to quickly create a data-sheet about your district.
+We suggest you use this with “Step 2” in the “Advocacy Toolkit” as you prepare to tell your school’s story to your community and legislators.

 KASB staff is ready and willing to come to your community and help facilitate the discussion.
 Association staff traveled to Stafford in late November to participate in a joint meeting of five school boards in that community.
-They used the "Advocacy Toolkit" to create consensus on issues about school funding.
-If you would be interested in KASB helping with the process, call or email Carol Pitts, KASB assistant executive director/communications and marketing, 785-273-3600, email@example.com.
+They used the “Advocacy Toolkit” to create consensus on issues about school funding.
+If you would be interested in KASB helping with the process, call or email Carol Pitts, KASB assistant executive director/marketing & PR, 785-273-3600, email@example.com.

 What is advocacy?